 ✓ Principle met The proposal provides windows that are facing accessways and street.
-Dwelling 1 and 2 have their open plan dining areas facing the street, while other dwellings have their open plan dining areas facing the accessway. ✓ Principle met There are a number of habitable room windows at both ground, first and second floor level of the proposed dwellings which overlook the public realm, streets, internal access ways and car parking areas. ✓ Principle met There is no front fence proposed. ✓ Principle met The communal spaces including main entrances and car parking are mounted with sensor lights. ✓ Principle met The entrances are visible and easily identifiable from the street. ✓ Principle met The proposal provides NHW away from entrances and street frontages.
+Dwelling 1 and 2 have their open plan dining areas lacing the street, wrille other dwellings have their open plan dining areas facing the accessway. ✓ Principle met There are a number of habitable room windows at both ground, first and second floor level of the proposed dwellings which overlook the public realm, streets, internal acress ways and car parking areas. mornal access mayo and can paramig areas. ✓ Principle met There is no front fence proposed. ✓ Principle met The communal spaces including main entrances and car parking are mounted with sensor lights. ✓ Principle met The entrances are visible and easily identifiable from the street. ✓ Principle met The proposal provides NHW away from entrances and street frontages.
 There is sufficient surveillance provided over the five dwellings as there is habitable windows that face the street frontage and internal accessway.
 To encourage the provision of safer residential neighbourhoods, new development should enable passive surveillance through designs that: Incorporate active frontages including ground floor habitable room windows.
-Maximise the number of habitable room windows on all levels of residential buildings that overlook the public realm, streets, laneways, internal access ways and car parking areas.
+Maximise the number of habitable room windows on all levels of residential buildings that overlook the public realm streets laneways internal access ways and car parking areas.
 Use semi-transparent fences to the street frontage.
-Light communal spaces including main entrances and car parking areas with high mounted sensor-lights.
+Light communal spaces including main entrances and car parking areas with nigh mounted sensor-lights.
 Ensure that all main entrances are visible and easily identifiable from the street.
 Locate non-habitable rooms such as bathrooms, away from entrances and street frontage.
 Safety